Skip to main content

 Default: API Key

 Currently configured API Key.
-It is possible to copy the key in the clipboard or re-generate the key with the corresponding “Generate new” button.
+It is possible to copy the key in the clipboard, modify it by clicking on its field or re-generate the key with the corresponding “Generate new” button.
 The timestamp of the last generated key is available.
 When a new API Key is generated the previous one becomes invalid.

 Default: randomly generated API Key